 Volatility.
-The Company estimates stock price volatility based on the Company's historical volatility and the historical volatility of peer companies for a period of time commensurate with the expected remaining life of the warrants.
+The Company estimates stock price volatility based on the Company's historical volatility for a period of time commensurate with the expected remaining life of the warrants.

 A summary of the Black-Scholes pricing model assumptions used to record the fair value of the 2019 Warrants liability is as follows: